The Oracle Solaris OS Systems Hardware Certification Program enables you to certify the SPARC and x86 systems

 Finally, use ifconfig -a again to check whether all the interfaces are

 If at least one port is not marked "RUNNING," make sure the physical

 connection is working for that port.
 Check the network cable and the LEDs on

 the RJ45 jack.

-Why is the SUT acting abnormally or hung after connecting
+Why is the SUT acting abnormally or hung after connecting to the TM?

 Why is my NIC not detected?
 Why is my WiFi device detected as NIC?